wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     *   (b) no individual who took part in the decision to offer the securities to the public received, or had access to, that information or was influenced, in relation to that decision, by an individual who had that information.

-    Section 6A: substituted, on 1 July 1994, by section 2 of the Securities Amendment Act 1994 (1994 No 15).
+    Section 6A: replaced, on 1 July 1994, by section 2 of the Securities Amendment Act 1994 (1994 No 15).

     Section 6A(1)(a): amended, on 1 May 2011, by [section 10][417] of the Securities Amendment Act 2011 (2011 No 6).